 What do you need to make a work of art?
 Paint and canvas?
 Stone and chisel?
 What about human hair or old shoes?
 In this eclectic playlist, explore the work and philosophies of artists who call upon everyday materials to create their work.
 Although their intentions, methods, and preferred mediums differ wildly, together these practitioners remind us that almost anything can be used as “art supplies.”

 “For me, the idea of collecting is like buying a prom dress when you don’t have a prom to go to right away,” Faught says.
 “I’m looking for objects that have a story that exists.”
-In addition to Faught’s explanations, hear musings Coyne, Wilson and Deacon, who share the peculiar — yet by no means uncommon — proclivity for collecting, and learn how the practice informs some of their work.
+In addition to Faught’s work, which can be explored in-depth here, listen to musings from Coyne, Wilson and Deacon, who share the peculiar — yet by no means uncommon — proclivity for collecting.

 Using archival footage from a 2001 interview conducted by the Regional Oral History Office, this excerpt showcases late artist David Ireland’s sense of humor as well as his best-known work: his house at 500 Capp Street, a ramshackle Victorian in San Francisco that he spent more than 30 years transforming.

 “The viewers, at first glance, they won’t recognize this is made of hair,” Gu Wenda says of his piece united nations—babel of the millennium, 1999.
 “Even some critics have been writing about how this is rice paper.”
 In this video, the artist details his labor-intensive process of constructing the one hundred panels of glue and human hair that make up this breathtaking sculpture.